Clear Your Head

 Get Enough Sleep

 Sometimes getting enough sleep can help boost creativity.
-Think back to the days of school — do you remember your teacher saying, “get enough sleep before an exam”?
+Think back to the days of school — do you remember your teacher saying, “Make sure you get enough sleep before your exam”?
 Well, this applies to work as well.
 You want to be at your tip-top shape when you come into work, and being at your best will help your brain process things clearly and efficiently.
-With that being said, the more sleep, the more you’ll able to think outside of the box.
+With that being said, the more sleep you get, the more you’ll able to think outside of the box.
+That’s what we call a win-win.

 Done is Better Than Perfect

 Unlocking your creativity can be hard, and everyone struggles with it from time to time.
-It’s not the end of the world.
-Relaxing or doing something you love can spark your creativity, because sometimes all it takes is taking a step back and asking yourself if it is actually good enough to be done.
+But trust us, it’s not the end of the world.
+Relaxing or doing something you love can spark your creativity because sometimes all it takes is taking a step back and asking yourself if it is actually good enough to be done.
 Don’t stress too much.
-Do things that will give you a boost a creativity and add inspiration to your life.
+Do things that will give you a boost of creativity and add inspiration to your life.
 Just don’t forget: done is better than perfect.
+Drop a note in the comments and let us know what your go-to creativity booster is.